DETAILED ACTION

 Claims 13-26 and 28 are rejected under 35 U.S.C.
 103 as being unpatentable over Sun et al. (U.S. Publication US 2018/0279303 A1) in view of Papasakellariou (U.S. Publication US 2018/0070369 A1).

 With respect to claim 13, Sun et al. discloses a user equipment (UE) for wireless communication, comprising: a one or more memories; and one or more processors, coupled to the one or more memories, the one or more processors individually or collectively configured to cause the UE to perform a method (See paragraphs 112-113 and Figure 7 of Sun et al. for reference to a scheduled entity that may be a user equipment and comprises a memory and processor coupled to the memory used to implement to processes of the UE).
 Sun et al. also discloses communicating using a first radio access technology (RAT) on an uplink (UL) channel or a downlink (DL) channel in a first set of radio resources on an UL carrier or a DL carrier for a second RAT (See paragraphs 69-73 and Figure 5 of Sun et al. for reference to embodiments wherein the UE operates in a NT RAT, which is a first RAT, to communicate both UL and DL bursts in resources within subframes of a FDD LTE radio frame, which is a radio frame mapped for a second RAT, used for DL communication of MBSFN transmission).
-Sun et al. also discloses receiving a configuration for multiplexing communications of the first RAT and communications of the second RAT on the UL carrier or DL carrier for the second RAT (See paragraph 55, paragraph 69, and paragraph 151 of Sun et al. for reference to a scheduling entity transmitting subframe structure information including the configuration of the current subframe to a set of one or more scheduled entities, and for reference to the scheduling entity allocating resources for communication among devices including scheduling, assigning, reconfiguring, and release resources for one of more scheduled entities, wherein the scheduled resources may include carriers shared between NR RAT slots and legacy RAT subframes utilizing FDD).
+Sun et al. also discloses receiving, on a resource of the first RAT or a resource of the second RAT, a configuration for multiplexing communications of the first RAT and communications of the second RAT on the UL carrier or DL carrier for the second RAT (See paragraph 55, paragraph 69, paragraph 89, paragraph 147-151, and Figures 2 and 14 of Sun et al. for reference to a scheduling entity, that may be a base station of a NR RAT or LTE RAT, transmitting subframe structure information from multiplexing communications of the NR RAT and the LTE RAT and including the configuration of the current subframe to a set of one or more scheduled entities, wherein the configuration is transmitted within a SIB of the base station scheduling entity that comprises a resource of the RAT corresponding to the base station, and wherein the scheduled resources may include carriers shared between NR RAT slots and legacy RAT subframes utilizing FDD).
 Sun et al. further discloses multiplex communications of the first RAT and communications of the second RAT on the UL carrier or the DL carrier for the second RAT using frequency division multiplexing (FDM) and one or more of time division multiplexing (TDM), spatial division multiplexing (SDM), subband full duplexing, in-band full duplexing, or a combination thereof, wherein the first RAT is operating in half- duplex frequency division duplex (HD-FDD), full-duplex FDD (FD-FDD), time division duplex (TDD), subband FDD, in-band full duplex, or a combination thereof, and wherein the second RAT is operating in HD-FDD, FD-FDD, subband FDD, or a combination thereof (See paragraph 49, paragraphs 69-73, and Figure 5 of Sun et al. for reference to the air interface the radio access network my utilize one or more multiplexing and multiple access algorithms to enable simultaneous communication of various devices including FDM, TDM, CDM, OFDM, SCM, or other suitable multiplexing schemes, such that both FDM and TDM may be used for multiplexing the NR RAT and LTE RAT communications in both time and frequency, i.e. TDM and FDM, as shown in Figure 5, and for reference to the carrier utilized for both LTE and NR may be a TDD carrier or an FDD carrier, such that both the first NR RAT and the second LTE RAT may operate according to TDD or FDD).
 Although Sun et al. does describe some embodiments wherein a guard period or guard interval is used between UL and DL bursts (See paragraph 64, paragraph 66, and Figures 3-4 of Sun et al.), Sun et al. does not specifically disclose wherein the first set of radio resources are separated from a second set of radio resources, associated with communications of the second RAT, by a guard band or a guard time.
 However, Papasakellariou, in the field of communications, discloses a system and method of providing coexistence of different radio access technologies on a same carrier wherein guard bands are used between LTE cell and NR cell bandwidths when a different numerology is used between the LTE cell and the NR cell (See paragraph 130 of Papasakellariou).
 Using such a guard band has the advantage of preventing interference between LTE cell and NR cell bandwidths when different numerologies are used in the different RATs.
 Thus, it would have been obvious for one of ordinary skill in the art at the time of effective filing, when presented with the work of Papasakellariou, to combine using a guard band between sets of resources of different RATs, as suggested by Papasakellariou, within the system and method of Sun et al., with the motivation being to prevent interference between LTE cell and NR cell bandwidths when different numerologies are used in the different RATs.

 With respect to claim 14, Sun et al. discloses wherein the one or more processors are configured to receive a configuration for the multiplexing via system information, a medium access control (MAC) control element (CE), DL control information, or a radio resource control message (See paragraphs 151-152 of Sun et al. for reference to a scheduling entity, i.e. a base station, transmitting subframe structure information including the configuration of the current subframe to a scheduled entity, i.e. a UE, using a system information block).